 For example: some rather not so intelligent webmasters use CSS to hide keyword stuffed text thinking that it will help his or her web site to rank higher in Google.

-That is why Google algorithms always evolve to provide quality and more relevant search results.
+That is why Google algorithms always evolve to better identify spam and to provide quality and more relevant search results.

 Video Lesson That Explains Important Parts of an HTML Document (part of Complete SEO Training Course)